The Resistance

 of a main road but in the slow, gravel

-stories of the left behind, told
+communion of the left behind, right

-right under the long nose of the developers
+under the long nose of the developers

-in a language they forced on us,
+in the language they forced on us

-could never understand.
+and could never understand.

 Comments